Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 # Cocktail Casino

 Cocktail Casino is a website where by virtue of randomization new and unexpected cocktails recipes are created all the while taking into account what the user has at his/her disposal.
-It is meant for people who want to break away from the popular cocktails and recipe books and are a bit adventurous in their cocktail journey.
+It is meant for people who want to break away from the popular cocktails and recipe books and go on a bit more adventurous cocktail journey.

 In researching for this idea other websites with similar functionality were found.
 Like these two: